KidPudel/go-lookup/concurrency.md

 fmt.Println(x, y, x+y) // 17 -4 13
 ```
-> Here you may ask: "How does `x, y := <-ch, <-ch` works, that launching 2 goroutines with one channel, still asigns each variable the correct part of the `s` slice?"
+Here you may ask: _"How does `x, y := <-ch, <-ch` works, that launching 2 goroutines with one channel, still asigns each variable the **correct part** of the `s` slice?"_.

+After starting both goroutines, we encounter first receive operation (block main function), meanwhile, there are 2 goroutines that are executed, and which ever executes first, will go to the first receiver, and we encounter next receiver and giving it the next _send_ data.
 ```go

 ```